case/evbogue.com/content.md

 So I'm revisiting some of my older habits.
 I'm using [Tor](https://www.torproject.org/) to visit websites.
 I've installed [Torbirdy](https://addons.mozilla.org/en-US/thunderbird/addon/torbirdy/) on Thunderbird.
 I'm back on [Hyperboria](http://projectmeshnet.org)) using [cjdns](https://github.com/cjdelisle/cjdns).
 If you want to send me [Bitcoins](https://www.weusecoins.com/en/), I'll take them.

-I continue to try and find a good way to communicate over the web.
+I continue to try to find ways to communicate over the web.
 Forward security is a must.
 Distributed peer to peer social is a must.
 These are two seperate problems.

-The kids on Hyperboria have the right idea: if you don't want to be spied on, evolve beyond reach.
+The kids on Hyperboria have the right idea: if you don't want to be spied on, **evolve beyond reach**.
 I'm doing just that.

+[Distributed everything](https://medium.com/surveillance-state/19a5db211e47) is where we're going.

 The way I see it, if you're still on centralized social networks, you're part of the problem.
 You can't stick your fingers in your ears anymore and scream 'lalallalal'.
 All of your information is being recorded, forever, in the nice little boxes you type into all day long.